Company culture, it’s a phrase that’s tossed around boardrooms and break rooms alike.

 Remember, culture change is a marathon, not a sprint.
 It takes time, patience, and persistence.

-Conclusion: The Strategic Value of Fixing Your Culture
+The Value of Fixing Your Culture

 Fixing a bad company culture isn’t just about making the workplace a happier place.